rickliujh/mpk/README.md

 (Observe that threshold signing on a single machine defeats the purpose of threshold signing, but it only is a demonstration of the CLI)

 ```
-mpk sign -g mygroup -f ./sig "hello world"
+mpk sign -g mygroup -f ./sig.json "hello world"
 ```

-A signature file will be generated in current folder named `sig.json`.
+A signature file will be generated in current folder named `sig.json` specified by `-f` flag.

 Finally, verify the Signature.